Individuals with suspect or confirmed cases must be reported to the Thunder Bay District Health Unit by the next working day by fax, phone or mail.

 - Practice safe sex by using condom to reduce the risk of acquiring other sexually transmitted infections, including HIV and hepatitis B and C.

-- Ministry of Health, Infectious Diseases Protocol - Appendix 1 Case Definitions and Disease Specific Information (May, 2022)
+- Ministry of Health and Long Term Care, Infectious Diseases Protocol - Appendix 1 (2022) Shigellosis.

 - Dr. B. Yaffee, Associate Chief Medical Officer of Health, Memo - XDR Shigella sonnei: Possible Sexual Transmission – March 16, 2023